lTimeless/SmartHub/src/WebUI/ClientApp/src/pages/Readme.md

-# pages
+# Views

-Here are all views, components, routes, etc. per _page_ defined.
+Here are all main entrypoint for all pages - views.